omeshwarii/ACS_567_HWK/README.md

    - View the current data in the csv file.

 2. **Add Data:**
    - Add new expense data to the dataset.
+Duplicate data is not allowed.

 3. **Analyze Data:**
    - Calculate and display mean and median values for monthly household income and expenses.